Opendock Blog

 How Manual Processes Increase Liability Exposure

 Manual gate processes leave too much room for error when accountability is crucial.
-Missed entries, unchecked access, and inconsistent records weaken a facility’s ability to defend decisions after incidents.
+Missed entries, unchecked access, and inconsistent records weaken a facility's ability to defend decisions after incidents.
 When something goes wrong, these gaps shift risk onto the operation, increasing liability, dispute costs, and exposure during claims, audits, or legal review.
+For California warehouses specifically, SmartGate automates ISR 2305 compliance reporting — eliminating a separate manual burden with fines that can reach $11,700 per day for non-compliance.

 How SmartGate Strengthens Warehouse Security at the Gate

 SmartGate shifts gate security from reactive controls to automated, verifiable access management.
+Here's what it delivers:

-SmartGate delivers real-time visibility into every gate entry and exit event, capturing arrivals and departures as they happen.
-Each entry is tied to a verified appointment, creating a clear record of who entered, when it occurred, and why access was granted.
-This level of visibility strengthens oversight and supports faster, more confident response decisions.
+• Real-Time Visibility into Who Entered, When, and Why: Every gate entry and exit event is captured as it happens, tied to a verified appointment, creating a clear record of who entered, when it occurred, and why access was granted.
+This level of visibility strengthens oversight and supports faster, more confident incident response.

 Turn Your Gate Into a Security Advantage, Not a Liability